ASTEROID ASTROLOGY

 In Greek mythology, the Moirai were three sisters who decided the course of every life, mortal and divine.
 The oldest, Atropos, carried the shears.
 The middle sister, Lachesis, held the measuring rod.
 The youngest, Klotho, spun the thread.
 Together they determined beginning, duration, and end.
 Their authority was older than the Olympians; even Zeus was sometimes described as subject to them.
 The thread they handled was the metaphor the Greeks used for time itself: a continuous, living line that each life contributed to and that would eventually be cut.

-The asteroids carrying their names were discovered in the late 19th century and have slowly accumulated astrological meaning over the past few decades.
-They are specialty bodies rather than daily placements, most useful in readings that want to understand the karmic architecture of a life: what patterns of beginning recur, how long chapters tend to last, where endings arrive, and what the overall shape of destiny looks like across years or decades rather than weeks.
+The asteroids carrying their names were discovered in the late 19th century and have slowly accumulated astrological meaning among modern asteroid readers.
+They are specialty bodies rather than daily placements, most useful in readings that are already asking about beginnings, duration, endings, or the felt shape of a life chapter.

 Klotho: The Beginning